-Caregivers Access and Responsible Expansion (CARE) for Kids Act of 2024 Representatives Jahana Hayes (CT-05), Deborah Ross (NC-02), and Don Bacon (NE-02)
+Caregivers Access and Responsible Expansion (CARE) for Kids Act of 2025 Representatives Jahana Hayes (CT-05) and Deborah Ross (NC-02)

-As of September 2023, over 2.4 million children in the U.S. are being raised by grandparents and other relatives.
+Over 2.4 million children in the U.S. are being raised by grandparents and other relatives.
 There is a long history of relatives stepping in to care for children when parents are unable, but experts believe these numbers continue to climb due to the current opioid epidemic.
 For many grandparents and relatives who have taken on the important responsibility of raising children affected, the financial burden of taking on this care can be substantial.
 The School Breakfast and National School Lunch Programs can provide critical support to reduce household food costs and can help ease the financial burden on caregivers who have taken on the important responsibility of raising.
 Yet, in some cases, the income of the grandparents or caregivers, even relatively modest income, can keep these children from qualifying for free school meals.